DFlemo/MLB-Pitch-Classification-Model/README.md

 ### Code & Figures

 All code can be found in the .rmd file.
-Code with figures included can be found in the .pdf document compiled from R.